-Not only does this approach keep un-proven code off master, when you include the relevant JIRA issue key and developer's name or initials in the branch's name, it's crystal clear what the state of development is for each issue in flight.
+Not only does this approach keep un-proven code off main, when you include the relevant Jira issue key and developer's name or initials in the branch's name, it's crystal clear what the state of development is for each issue in flight.

 So how does the Git + continuous delivery workflow work?

 Glad you asked!
 I'll go through it quickly here at a high level since other articles on this site dive deeper into each phase.

 - Create a branch for the issue you're about to work on.
 Include the JIRA issue key in the branch's name so it's clear what the branch is for.
 And if you're using other Atlassian tools like Bitbucket or Bamboo, they'll pick up on that issue key and create links between the issue, your branch, all your commits, your builds, your pull requests, and your deploys related to that issue.
 In other words, issue keys are magic.

 - Make your changes on the branch.
 You're off in your own little world here, so go nuts.
 Try new things.
 Break stuff.
 It doesn't matter, because you'll also...

 - Put your branch under CI.
 (Bamboo does this for you automatically, btw.)
 It's up to you and your team to decide whether to run specialized tests like load tests or end-to-end UI-based tests here, and whether to automatically trigger a test run each time you push changes to your branch.
 Atlassian's teams generally run unit- and integration-level tests on development branches, and let the developer choose how often to run them in order to conserve build resources and make sure the queue isn't unnecessarily clogged.